apache/incubator-zipkin-b3-propagation/README.md

 In this case, the same trace IDs are used, which means that both the client and server side of an operation end up in the same node in the trace tree.

-Here's an example flow using multiple headers, assuming an HTTP request carries the propagated trace:
+Here's an example flow using multiple header encoding, assuming an HTTP request carries the propagated trace:

 ```
    Client Tracer                                                  Server Tracer